ooochoche/starkludo/README.md

 1. Launch the app
 2. Connect Wallet
 3. Choose resume a game or start a new game
-4. Select number of CPU you want to use
+4. Select number of players you want to use
 5. Choose user account
 6. Start game